open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

    > **Important:** These steps are manually executed by the user to put the desired image into the 5th partition before standalone deployment mentioned in [Step 2: Deploy on Standalone Node](#step-2-deploy-on-standalone-node)

-3. **Update the configuration:**
-   - If using Desktop Virtualization image, refer to the `docs/user-guide/desktop-virtualization-cloud-init.md` for specific cloud-init configuration settings
-   - Ensure your config-file includes all settings mentioned in `docs/user-guide/desktop-virtualization-cloud-init.md`

 ## Step 2: Deploy on Standalone Node